The Secrets Hidden Behind My Pursuit

 One day, I read the following passage from a sermon: “When people tried to get to know themselves in the past, they only paid attention to what transgressions they had committed or what corruptions they had revealed, but neglected to dissect their every word and action to see which were Satan’s corrupt dispositions, which were the poisons of the great red dragon, which were mankind’s imaginings and conceptions, and which were falsehoods and deviations.
-Besides these things, people must also dissect their own attitudes and internal states, to grasp the things hidden deep in their hearts, and come before God to see through these things using.
+Besides these things, people must also dissect their own attitudes and internal states, to grasp the things hidden deep in their hearts, and come before God to see through these things using the truth.
 Only then can a person know the reality of their own corruption and see the problem of their corrupt essence.
 Just because a person has not committed major transgressions does not mean there are no problems deep in their heart.
 Some hidden malice, dispositions and problems in a person’s nature are even more difficult to resolve.
 Small illnesses can’t kill people; only major illnesses take lives” (“Only by Knowing Their Own Corrupt Essence Can a Person Enter Onto the Right Track of Believing in God” in Collection of Sermons—Supply for Life).
 After reading this passage, I understood that knowing myself was not just knowing the corruption I had already revealed, but it was also looking deep into my heart and mind; it was the only way to quickly get a grasp of my own state and be able to have true understanding of my corrupt disposition.
 At that time, I couldn’t help but think of my conditions from the two previous gatherings, and inwardly I thought: What kind of nature were the things I revealed being dominated by?

 Under God’s guidance, I read His words: “Some people particularly idolize Paul: They like to give speeches and work outside.
 They like to meet together; they like when people listen to them, worship them, and surround them.
 They like to have status in the minds of others and appreciate when others value their image.
 Let us analyze their nature from these behaviors: What kind of nature does this type of person with these behaviors have?
 If he really behaves in this way, then that is enough to show that he is arrogant and conceited.
 He does not worship God at all; he seeks high status, and he wants to have authority over others, to occupy them, to have status in their minds.
 What stands out about his nature is arrogance and conceit, unwillingness to worship God, and a desire for the worship of others.
 This is a classic image of Satan.
 You can see clearly into his nature from these behaviors” (“How to Know Man’s Nature” in Records of Christ’s Talks).
 I tried and tried to fathom every one of God’s words, and compared my own thoughts, words and deeds with them—only then did I have a bit of an awakening.
 I was particularly anxious and constrained at the gatherings, constantly thinking of being good in fellowship so that my brothers and sisters would think well of me, and I became nervous when I couldn’t share fellowship, worried about how others would see me.
 Wasn’t the reason for all of this to have others pay attention to me or attach value to me?
 When the leaders thought highly of me, I thought my own future was full of promise, and felt smug and full of enthusiasm.
 Wasn’t all of that to obtain higher status and more power, and to satisfy my own ambitions and desires to pursue fame and status?
 I saw that my own nature is too arrogant and haughty, that I always want to stand higher, to govern others, to have a place in people’s hearts.
 The road I was taking was no different from Paul’s.
 Paul did not pursue the truth, he always pursued fame and status and sought to have others see him highly, look up to him, and he ended up bringing people in front of him and becoming an antichrist.
 Wasn’t I just the same?
 I hadn’t been thinking of how to perform my duty to satisfy God.
 Instead, I sought fame and status in order to fulfill my ambition and desire of standing out from the crowd.
 Wasn’t this exactly how the archangel revealed its arrogant disposition?